Sulaiman281/java-facebook-api/README.md

 java-facebook-api
 =================

-this is an in progress api for facebook using javafx to simplify developing facebook desktop apps using java. this includes a bit of javafx so that the desktop application does not have to rely on any browser for login into facebook and it also relieves the user from copy the code from the browser and pasting it onto the application.
-Apart from that it has only very basic features for querying facebook grpah API with the help of the Query class.
+this is an in progress api for facebook built using javafx/java to simplify developing facebook desktop apps.
+This includes a bit of javafx to display the login screen.
+So, that the desktop application does not have to rely on any browser for logging in into facebook.
+It also relieves the user from copying the code from the browser and pasting it onto the application making the process of gaining the access token simple and automated :).Apart from that it has only very basic features for querying the graph API with the help of the Query class and a photo class for retreiving FB photos as java's BufferedImage.
+More incoming watch out ;).